Graduate Studies

 a) from those applicants whose major performance area includes conducting, the submission of a recorded sample of the applicant’s choral and/or instrumental school-ensemble performances;

-b) the visitation and evaluation, by members of the music education faculty, of the applicant in his/her current teaching position;
+b) the visitation and evaluation, by members of the music education faculty, of the applicant in their current teaching position;

 c) an interview before the coordinator of the music education area and one other music education faculty member.